SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Self learning content

-Complete the Week 1 of the following free course on Coursera before coming to class.
+First, complete the Week 1 of the following free course on Coursera before coming to class.

 [https://www.coursera.org/learn/introduction-git-github](https://www.coursera.org/learn/introduction-git-github)

-Learn briefly about following version control tools and create `hello-world` project using each of the tool.
-This is in preparation of learning the tools for contributing to assessment.
+Next, learn briefly about following version control tools and create `hello-world` project using each of the tool.
+This is in preparation of learning the tools for contributing to rest of the tutorials and assessments.

 - TFS project using Azure DevOps, and
 - Git project using GitHub